Awadhi language

-Linguistically, Awadhi is a language at par with Hindustani.
-However, it is regarded by the state to be a dialect of the Central Indo-Aryan (Hindi) languages, and the area where Awadhi is spoken to be a part of the Hindi-language area owing to their cultural proximity.
-As a result, Modern Standard Hindi, rather than Awadhi, is used for school instructions as well as administrative and official purposes; and its literature falls within the scope of Hindi literature.
+The Indian government considers Awadhi to be a greater mother-tongue grouped under Eastern Hindi languages.
+Standard Hindi serves as the lingua franca of the region; Hindi, rather than Awadhi, is used for school instruction as well as administrative and official purposes and its literature falls within the scope of Hindi literature.
+Some of the most culturally significant works in Indian literature like the Ramcharitmanas and Hanuman Chalisa have been written in Awadhi.

 Alternative names of Awadhi include Baiswāri (after the subregion of Baiswara), as well as the sometimes ambiguous Pūrbī, literally meaning "eastern", and Kōsalī (named after the ancient Kosala Kingdom).

 Geographic distribution

 In India

-Awadhi is predominantly spoken in the Awadh region encompassing central Uttar Pradesh, along with the lower part of the Ganga-Yamuna doab.
+Awadhi is predominantly spoken in the Awadh region encompassing central and Eastern Uttar Pradesh, along with the lower part of the Ganga-Yamuna doab.
 In the west, it is bounded by Western Hindi, specifically Kannauji and Bundeli, while in the east, Bhojpuri from the Bihari group of Eastern Indo-Aryan languages is spoken.
 In the north, it is bounded by the country of Nepal and in the south by Bagheli, which shares a great resemblance with Awadhi.